KXAN-TV: History

 With the channel change came a new set of call letters, KTVV.
 The station also boosted its transmitter power to five million watts, which more than doubled its coverage area, and for a time billed itself as the most powerful TV station in the Southwest with these changes.
 What was then known as LIN Broadcasting purchased the station in 1979.
 The call letters were changed to the current KXAN-TV on October 15, 1987, in reference to then-sister station and fellow NBC affiliate (now owned-and-operated station) KXAS-TV in Fort Worth.
 Even with the increased power, channel 36's signal was marginal in some parts of the Hill Country such as Fredericksburg.
 On September 6, 1991, LIN signed on KLNO in Llano to improve KXAN's reach in the Hill Country.
 It changed that station's call letters to KXAM-TV after about a month on the air and later to the current KBVO on August 3, 2009.
 This call sign, named after the University of Texas' mascot "Bevo", was formerly used on the current channel 42—which is now CBS affiliate KEYE-TV—from December 1983 to July 1995, and is shared with channel 14's repeater KBVO-CD.

 KXAN's logo used from 2002 until 2007.
 The "falling 36" seen here had been used since 1987 when it adopted its present call letters.

-KXAN is one of two stations in Austin (the other being KVUE, channel 24) to retain its original network affiliation in the wake of a network swap between KTBC and Fox station KBVO (now KEYE-TV, channel 42) in 1995, the result of Fox's affiliation deal with New World Communications due to that network acquiring rights to NFL games.
+KXAN is one of two stations in Austin (the other being KVUE) to retain its original network affiliation in the wake of a network swap between KTBC and Fox station KBVO (now KEYE-TV, channel 42) in 1995, the result of Fox's affiliation deal with New World Communications due to that network acquiring rights to NFL games.
 On October 21, 2009, KBVO became a separate station after picking up the MyNetworkTV affiliation from KNVA.
 That station carried the network as a secondary affiliation (airing on KNVA on Monday through Saturday nights from 9 to 11 p.m.), known on-air as "MyNetworkTV on The CW Austin", from its launch on September 5, 2006.
 In mid-September 2009, that station moved MyNetworkTV programs an hour later from 10 p.m. to midnight to make room for a nightly 9 p.m. newscast to compete with KTBC's established prime time newscast.
 To date, KNVA was one of two stations in the United States to carry The CW and MyNetworkTV (the other being KWKB in Iowa City, Iowa, which until 2011 was the only station that carried the full schedules of both netlets/programming services).